SaraB333/dungeonmaster-scorner/README.md

 ### Features Left to Implement

-- I would have liked to have alerts for when the game is over, but time restrictions means that for now, the user will have a slightly less interactive experience
+- I would have liked to have alerts for when the game is over, but time restrictions means that for now, the user will have a slightly less interactive experience.
+- I would like to have displayed wrong questions as well as correct ones.

 ## Testing